 Multi-soliton solutions of the x-dependent variable-coefficient KdV equation via the hirota method

-Kaya D.
+KAYA D.

 • Yayın Türü: Makale / Tam Makale